sombriks/sample-kotlin-db2/README.md

 ### NOTE

-Current docker image used to spin up db2 database is deprecated, so this sample might not work in the future untill a reasonable new public db2 image appears.
+Current docker image used to spin up db2 database is deprecated, so this sample might not work in the future until a reasonable new public db2 image appears.

 ## Running the application